archit38/Resume/src/pages/index.md

 - Database architecture / solution design

 ## Skills
-- Strong knowledge of server-side programming languages such as C',Node.js.
+- Strong knowledge of server-side programming languages such as C#,Node.js.
+- Knowledge of microservices architecture and API design.
 - Experience with relational databases (e.g. MySQL, PostgreSQL) and NoSQL databases (e.g. MongoDB, Cassandra)
+- Familiarity with cloud platforms such as AWS, Azure, GCP.
 - Experience with HTMl, CSS and JS frameworks like React, Angular, Vue, Knockout.
-- Familiarity with cloud platforms such as Amazon Web Services (AWS), Google Cloud - Platform (GCP), or Microsoft Azure.
-- Knowledge of microservices architecture and API design.
 - Ability to design, implement, and maintain scalable, high-performance systems.
 - Experience with DevOps practices, including continuous integration, deployment, and testing.
 - Knowledge of security best practices and experience implementing security measures in web applications.